larfef/miniRT/README.md

 ### light

 - check if the light is behind a plane
-- handle case where lights is inside the object
+#### handle case where lights is inside a sphere:
+1. add a boolean inside 'scene'
+2. iterate trought the shape list
+3. check if the light coordinates are inside a sphere
+4. update the boolean accordingly
+5. in 'trace rays' update the pixel coloro to fully black if the light is insde a sphere

 ---
 ### Jittered grid